SpaceXpanse/Roadmap/README.md

 ☑ New wallets has to be compiled with the necessary changes
 ☑ Putting online an explorer, a dns seeder and nodes to support the blockchain
 ☑ Making a website to present the coin
-☑ Adding the project on some minimng pools
+☑ Adding the project on some mining pools
 ☑ List ROD on crypto exchange/s/ to gain attention and volume
 ☑ Write a manifesto to explain the intentions and set the goals of the platform
 ☑ Making a website for the platform and the game